S.C. woman dials 911 with her toes after car crushes her hands on highway

 COLLETON COUNTY, S.C.
-(WCSC/Gray News) - Emergency officials said a woman was able to dial 911 with her toes after her hands were crushed by a car as she was attempting to replace a flat tire on I-95 in Colleton County.
+(WCSC) - Emergency officials say a woman was able to dial 911 with her toes after her hands were crushed by a car as she was attempting to replace a flat tire on I-95 in Colleton County.

-Emergency officials say a woman was able to dial 911 with her toes after her hands were crushed by a car as she was attempting to replace a flat tire on I-95 in Colleton County, S.C.
-(Source: Provided/WCSC/Gray News)

 It happened near the 68 mile marker Sunday evening and involved a 54-year-old woman from Charlotte.

-“She was trapped alone on the side of the dark interstate, experiencing excruciating pain,” fire rescue officials said.
+“She was trapped alone on the side of the dark interstate, experiencing excruciating pain,” CCFR officials said.

-“After many attempts she was able to dial 911 with her toes and advise them of her predicament,” rescue officials said.
+“After many attempts she was able to dial 911 with her toes and advise them of her predicament,” CCFR officials said.
 “Fire-Rescue units were dispatched to the rural stretch of I-95.”

 Authorities said crews used a prybar without success and then deflated the tire to remove the air, however the car just dropped as the tire deflated.

-“Using the prybar, they were able to free one hand,” officials said."Engine 26 arrived a short time later, and the crew deployed a Holmatro Hydraulic Spreader to lift the car.
+“Using the prybar, they were able to free one hand,” CCFR officials said."Engine 26 arrived a short time later and the crew deployed a Holmatro Hydraulic Spreader to lift the car.
 This freed her other hand."

 The woman told responders that she was trapped for about 45 minutes.